2008 Middle Tennessee Blue Raiders football team: Louisiana–Monroe

 After three straight road games, and three straight loses, Middle Tennessee returned home to take on conference foe Louisiana-Monroe Warhawks.

-Football players at Middle Tennessee made sure the students and alumni enjoyed a happy Homecoming as the Blue Raiders raced out to a fast start and held on for a 24–21 win against ULM at Floyd Stadium.
+Football players at Middle Tennessee made sure the students and alumni enjoyed Homecoming as the Blue Raiders raced out to a fast start and held on for a 24–21 win against ULM at Floyd Stadium.

 The Blue Raiders jumped out to a 17–0 lead early in the second quarter.
 After ULM had pulled to within 17-14 late in the third, Middle Tennessee built its lead back to 10 and secured the Homecoming win to improve to 3–6 overall and 2–3 in the Sun Belt Conference.

 Middle Tennessee improved to 47-19-2 on Homecoming, including 2-1 under head coach, Rick Stockstill.
 The Blue Raiders have won 18 of their past 21 Homecoming games.